 Employing a software with detailed, built-in reporting features provides the best results.
 Most call center software includes some type of reporting capabilities.
 Before selecting your software, though, you should decide which metrics you plan to track and ensure they are included.

 Don’t forget that it is just as important to track outbound call center metrics as it is to track your inbound metrics.
-By tracking both outbound and inbound call center metrics over extended periods of time, you can see how your agents progress, how customers respond to your approach, and how your business performs overall.
+By tracking both outbound and inbound call center performance over extended periods of time, you can see how your agents progress, how customers respond to your approach, and how your business performs overall.